Beeotics/Health-Data-Pilot/Ethics-Considerations.md

 ## Project Title

-Lightweight clinical data capture pilot in Kinshasa to identify missing populations in global health datasets
+Reducing Clinical Data Invisibility for AI and Biosurveillance: A Lightweight Data Capture Pilot in Kinshasa

-# Purpose
+## Purpose

-This project seeks to understand how routine clinical information is recorded, transferred, and lost within healthcare workflows in low-resource settings.
-The focus is on health information systems and data processes rather than clinical interventions or patient treatment.
+This project seeks to understand how routine clinical information is recorded, transferred, and becomes incomplete or inaccessible within healthcare workflows in low-resource settings.

+The focus is on health information systems, data infrastructure, and information flows rather than clinical interventions or patient treatment.

-The project aims to generate evidence on barriers to data visibility and opportunities for lightweight improvements in routine data capture.
+The project aims to generate evidence on barriers to data visibility and opportunities for lightweight improvements in routine data capture that may improve the quality and representativeness of datasets used for:

+* public health decision-making
+* epidemiological surveillance
+* health system planning
+* AI-based health analytics and forecasting

-# Human Subjects Considerations
+## Human Subjects Considerations

 The project involves:

 * Observation of administrative and clinical data workflows
 * Interviews with healthcare workers
-* Collection of anonymized operational data
+* Collection of anonymized operational and routine clinical data

 The project does not involve: